Answering the Internet's Most Burning Poison Ivy Questions

 According to WebMD, "Up to 85% of Americans are allergic to poison ivy, leaving at least 15% resistant to any reaction."

 "One of the main causes of poison ivy rash is obviously coming in contact with the poison ivy plant itself.
-Whether the leaves, stems, roots or berries, any contact with this plant will result in painful itching and burning irritation, as well as uncomfortable blisters.
-Direct contact will almost always result in the poison ivy rash unless taking an immunity supplement.
+Whether the leaves, stems, roots, or berries, any contact with this plant will result in painful itching and burning irritation, as well as uncomfortable blisters.
+Direct contact will almost always result in the poison ivy rash unless taking a supplement to reduce sensitivity.

 Another one of the causes of poison ivy rash is the indirect contact method.
 Every poisonous plant has powerful oils.
 With poison ivy plants, that oil is potent enough to remain active for years.
 If your jacket brushed up against poison ivy and oil was left behind, you could develop the poison ivy rash by simply touching the jacket.

 The third, less likely but still possible, cause of poison ivy rash is when the plant is burned, either on purpose to try to kill the plant or by accident from a brush fire.
 When poison ivy is inhaled it can lead to painful irritation of the nasal passages, throat, and lungs.
 It is never recommended to burn poison ivy because of the danger it poses to people.
 Even if the fire is in a somewhat contained area, the smoke can travel for miles and affect anyone who breathes it unknowingly."